 Resources for Teaching Psychology and Law

-- Society for the Teaching of Psychology (Division 2)
+- Society for the Teaching of Psychology (Div.
+2)

-- Teaching Social Psychology (Psychology in the Courtroom)
+- Resources for the Teaching of Social Psychology: Psychology in the Courtroom

-Please also refer to the following articles for more suggestions about teaching classes in psychology and law.
-(This list is taken from the references of the 2 articles at the top of this page.)
-For articles on Teaching Techniques that have appeared in the AP-LS newsletter, please see this reference list.
+Refer to the following articles for more suggestions about teaching classes in psychology and law.
+(This list is taken from the references of the first two listed articles.)

 Anderson, D. (1992).
 Using feature films as tools for analysis in a psychology and law course.
 Teaching of Psychology, 19, 155-157.